 Goat trail - where pedestrians are already walking but there is no facility, there are usually visible signs such as a dirt path through grass.
 A goat trail is a big indication of where a sidewalk is needed.
-Municipal Growth Area (MGA) - land surrounding the municipalities that are identified and planned for future annexation.cclxxxi
+Municipal Growth Area (MGA) - land surrounding the municipalities that are identified and planned for future annexation.^{cclxxx} highway right-of-way or within an independent alignment.
+Pathways include shared-use paths, but do not include sidewalks.^{cclxxxi}

-Pathway - a general term denoting a public way for purposes of travel by authorized users outside the traveled way and physically separated from the roadway by an open space or barrier and either within the highway right-of-way or within an independent alignment.
-Pathways include shared-use paths, but do not include sidewalks.cclxxxii
+Pathway - a general term denoting a public way for purposes of travel by authorized users outside the traveled way and physically separated from the roadway by an open space or barrier and either within the

-Pedalcycle - another word for bicycle. cclxxxiii
+Pedalcycle - another word for bicycle.^{cclxxxii}

-Pedestrian - a person on foot, in a wheelchair, on skates, or on a skateboard. cclxxxiv
+Pedestrian - a person on foot, in a wheelchair, on skates, or on a skateboard. cclxxxiii

-Pedestrian Facilities - a general term denoting improvements and provisions made to accommodate or encourage walking.cclxxxv
+Pedestrian Facilities - a general term denoting improvements and provisions made to accommodate or encourage walking.^{cclxxxiv}

-Public bicycle area - "Public bicycle area" means any highway, bicycle path, or other facility or area maintained by this State, a political subdivision of this State, or any of their agencies for the use of bicycles.cclxxvi
+Public bicycle area - "Public bicycle area" means any highway, bicycle path, or other facility or area maintained by this State, a political subdivision of this State, or any of their agencies for the use of bicycles.^{cclxxxv}